xamarin/mac-samples/MicroSamples/README.md

 very complicated, but instead just show one or two features and are mostly GUI-less.

-generate-pdf.cs
+pdf/
 ---------------

 Shows how to generate a PDF using CoreGraphics

-locator.cs
+locator/
 ----------

 Shows how to use CoreLocation on macOS.

-HelloCoreWlanSample.cs
+CoreWlan/
 ----------------------

 Shows how to use CoreWlan on macOS.
-To check sample output you should run native executable inside HelloCoreWlanSample app bundle.